-The second major cause of hunting incidents involves poor hunter judgment.
+In Washington, another major cause of hunting incidents involves poor hunter judgment.

 In incidents where the victim is injured by a shooter swinging on game, the shooter is almost always using a shotgun.
 The shooter sees a fast-flying bird flush and focuses attention on the bird.
-The shooter often does not know the exact location of the other hunters!
-The shooter “tracks” the fast-flying bird with the muzzle of the shotgun and fires, striking his hunting partner.
+The shooter often does not know the exact location of the other hunters.
+The shooter“tracks” the fast-flying bird with the muzzle of the shotgun and fires, striking his hunting partner.
 Almost all of these incidents could be prevented if all hunters followed three more simple rules: